uchicago-cs/cmsc22000/website/content/labs/lab9.md

 The `labs/lab9` directory contains a `libgeometry` directory with an updated version of `libgeometry` that has been documented in a way that allows Doxygen to automatically produce documentation based on it.
 Please note that this version is distinct from the one in the root of your repository.
 You should do your work for this week's lab in the `labs/lab9/libgeometry/` directory, not in the top-level `libgeometry` directory.

+If you are running through the lab on the VM, you will need to install Doxygen.
+You can do so by running this:

+    $ sudo apt install doxygen

 ## Task 1: Creating the Doxygen configuration file

 [10 points]